 In a family with substance use, however, one day the parent may be super loving, and the next he, or she, is angry, screaming, yelling, violent, depressed, or a whole host of other negative emotions and behaviors.
-Children cling to the memory of the kind and loving person under it all, and cannot understand suffering or cruelty.
+Children cling to the memory of the kind and loving person under it all; yet they cannot stand up to suffering or cruelty.
 The inconsistently and constant danger is the actual normal.

 One idea in learning to understand yourself as someone who has grown up in a an emotionally damaging environment is the thought that all behavior is learned and can therefore be unlearned in adulthood if it doesn't serve you.